Dzerillious/LinqRewrite/README.md

     var res = arr.Where(x => x > q).Select(x => x + 3).ToList();
 }
 ```
-* If you want to further optimize if you ensure conditions you can use Unchecked()
+* If you want to further optimize if you ensure conditions of operators you can use Unchecked()
 * for example for sum of groups
 ```csharp
 public double ArrayAverageRewritten2()